kevinfAAA/kevs-project-portfolio-3/README.md

 <br>
 The second question asks the user to input the location they would the the job to be in, the then adds that input to the location section in the url.
 <br>
-Once the user inputs there details the program requests this information from the first five pages of the indeed.com website
+Once the user inputs there details the program requests this information from the first five pages of the indeed.ie website
 <br>
 url = 'https://ie.indeed.com/jobs?q={job_type}&l={location}&start={page}'
 <br>